 The owner of the Remi retail chain Dmitry Suleev also confirmed the increased excitement in retail in the Primorsky Territory.
 According to him, last week, demand increased about one and a half times.

 “Of course, we have reserves, however, without excess.
 We see no reason to fill warehouses with goods to failure, because distributors cope with deliveries.
 In general, we prepared for the current situation, ”said Dmitry Suleev.

-The founder of "Remy" also reported a rush of demand for products in the Sakhalin region.
+The founder of "Remi" also reported on the rush demand for products in the Sakhalin region.
 There he turned out to be more tangible than in Primorye.

-“On Sakhalin, our demand has doubled.
-This is easily explained, since the island's population was primarily stocked with essential goods.
+“On Sakhalin, our demand has approximately doubled.
+This is easily explained, since the population of the island was primarily stocked up with essential goods.
 The level of wages on the island is quite high; there are very few economy-format retail chains there.
-Therefore, customers went to the shops, ”commented Dmitry Suleev.
+Therefore, the buyers went to the shops, ”commented Dmitry Suleev.

 Buyers also say that retail chains are not ready for a quick transition to online sales.
 Quarantined Khabarovsk resident Lyudmila Bakhromeeva tested the ability of local retailers to move to such a segment.

 “We rested in Bali, from where we returned to Khabarovsk in transit through Seoul, and upon arrival we were immediately sent to quarantine.
 So, being at home all the time we were faced with problems of delivery of food and medicine in the city.
 They wanted to order products on the Samberi network, but they told us that the products would be delivered to their homes only after four days.
 Therefore, we decided to abandon this venture, and we bought everything at a convenience store, ”said Lyudmila Bakhromeeva.

 According to her observations, there was indeed an increased excitement in grocery stores in the city, people were sorting buckwheat and toilet paper, but there was no panic about the spread of coronavirus among the townspeople.